AisKreme/Tomayto-Tomahto/README.md

 ## Description

 "Tomayto?
 Tomahto!" is a game where the player has to move a girl horizontally and catch falling tomatos from the sky, while avoiding falling chickens.
-The player has three lives at the start.
+The player has four lives at the start.

 ## MVP